 - a lowering of the drink drive limit to an effective zero tolerance level across the UK

 - an extension, to Scotland and N. Ireland, of the England and Wales law prohibiting drug driving

 - compulsory eyesight tests for drivers

 - rigorous enforcement of laws relating to impairment, including driving hours, and tough penalties for offenders

 We are also working to

 - Tackle impairment within commercial fleets, including driver health checks and technology that prevents and warns of impaired driving.

-- Educate law-abiding drivers about how to avoid low-level driver impairment and inattention, which can also cause crashes
+- Educate law-abiding drivers about how to avoid low-level driver impairment, which can also cause crashes

 Visit our Driving for Zero campaign pages on these themes and more